This page describes CAAPR, the Combined

 In

-English, /I/ may also be represented by 'ý', as
+British English, /I/ may also be represented by 'ý', as

 noted below.